Maui

 Underestimating the Plantation Course wind

 guests who watch The Sentry on TV expect wide fairways and easy scoring.
-The wind can add 4-6 shots to a round; the starter's advice about club selection is worth taking seriously.
+The wind can add 4-6 shots to a round; The starter's advice about club selection is worth taking seriously.

 • !